Welcome to LittleSugarSnaps. My place for sharing enticing and easy sweet and savoury recipes with a side helping of cocktails.

 What you will find on LittleSugarSnaps

-LittleSugarSnaps is a place to find a bounty of decadent home-baked sweet and savoury goodies mixed in with a few cocktails & non-alcoholic drinks along with a small, but growing, collection of lunch & supper dishes suitable for the whole family.
+LittleSugarSnaps is a place to find a bounty of decadent home-baked sweet and savoury goodies mixed in with a few cocktails & non-alcoholic drinks along with a small but growing collection of lunch & supper dishes suitable for the whole family.

 My style of cooking is homely and fun.
 I will often take a popular recipe and add my own unique twist to it.
 And all of my recipes are achievable at home with the minimum of fancy equipment.